ssblur/scriptor/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please describe, in as much detail as you'd like, the feature you'd like added to Scriptor Magicae
+(**Bear in mind that new features will only be considered for the latest version of Scriptor**)

-(**Bear in mind that new features will only be considered for the latest version of Scriptor**):
+Please describe, in as much detail as you'd like, the feature you'd like added to Scriptor Magicae: